-- Enhance the southern entry to the FMAC along Nepean Highway with development of exemplary architectural quality with forms that create an interesting skyline. - Buildings should be designed to enhance views from Kananook Creek and the Foreshore Reserve. - Encourage architectural elements that assist in creating an interesting and varied skyline - Towers should be designed with slender forms with bulk minimised to the sensitive interfaces including of the foreshore reserve and Gould Street. - Design buildings to respond to the topography so that ground level of the buildings meets the existing footpath level at both the Kananook Creek and Nepean Highway frontages. - Development should provide a mix of fine-grain and wider tenancies along Nepean Highway to support a variety of land uses. - Address existing laneways with active uses at ground level and provide surveillance of the laneway from upper levels of development. - Provide plaza spaces along the Kananook Creek frontage to provide a high quality space for pedestrian amenity and outdoor dining and assist in reducing wind speeds. - Provide embedded balcony spaces within the podium of developments to enhance surveillance and provide for landscaping opportunities. - Provide landscaping and planting that relates to the native habitat planting within the Kananook Creek Corridor. - Provide vehicle access to basement car parks from Beach Street, Wells Street, Playne Street and Davey Street rather than from Nepean Highway and Kananook Creek Boulevard.
+- Enhance the southern entry to the FMAC along Nepean Highway with development of exemplary architectural quality with forms that create an interesting skyline. - Buildings should be designed to enhance views from Kananook Creek and the Foreshore Reserve. - Encourage architectural elements that assist in creating an interesting and varied skyline - Towers should be designed with slender forms with bulk minimised to the sensitive interfaces including of the foreshore reserve and Gould Street. - Design buildings to respond to the topography and potential for inundation so that the ground level of any setback area to Kananook Creek Boulevard is generally consistent with the existing footpath level at both the Kananook Creek and Nepean Highway frontages. - Development should provide a mix of fine-grain and wider tenancies along Nepean Highway to support a variety of land uses. - Architectural elements, balconies and building services should generally not intrude into ground floor setbacks beyond the street wall in Precinct Above ground level, where they do, they should not present as solid elements which give the appearance of the street wall coming forward. - Ensure that the internal area of buildings and any basements are designed to be protected from inundation from Kananook Creek in a 1% Annual Exceedance Probability flood event and under a 2100 sea level rise scenario. - Address existing laneways with active uses at ground level and provide surveillance of the laneway from upper levels of development. - Provide plaza spaces along the Kananook Creek frontage to provide a high quality space for pedestrian amenity and outdoor dining and assist in reducing wind speeds.

+- Provide embedded balcony spaces within the podium of developments to enhance surveillance and provide for landscaping opportunities. - Provide landscaping and planting that relates to the native habitat planting within the Kananook Creek Corridor. - Provide vehicle access to basement car parks from Beach Street, Wells Street, Playne Street and Davey Street rather than from Nepean Highway and Kananook Creek Boulevard.
 Where this is not possible, minimise the width of the car park entries and impact on street trees.